-How to Know if You Have a Brain Injury Case in Sandy Springs
+How to Know If You Have a Brain Injury Case in Sandy Springs

 To have a case for compensation, there must be a negligent party in your brain injury.
-In other words, someone’s actions (or inactions) must have directly led to your brain injury and damages it has caused.
+In other words, someone’s actions (or inactions) must have directly led to your brain injury and the damages it has caused.
 This can be hard to determine without legal expertise, and that’s why brain injury lawyers exist.

-Most injury lawyers (like John Foy & Associates) will offer a free consultation.
+Most Sandy Springs brain injury lawyers (like John Foy & Associates) will offer a free consultation.
 You can use this opportunity to tell them about your situation and how your injury happened.
 An experienced lawyer will be able to tell you whether or not you have a valid case.
 (If you suffered a brain injury that was not entirely your fault, chances are good that you do.)

 A brain injury can impact a victim’s entire life.
-Because the brain is so complex—and the medical world is learning more about it all the time—the recovery from a brain injury is often much longer than other types of injuries.
+Because the brain is so complex—and the medical world is learning more about it all the time – the recovery from a brain injury is often much longer than other types of injuries.

 Brain injuries may require hospitalization, years of medical care, tests, surgeries, new prescription medications, physical therapy, mental health treatment, psychiatric care, and more.
 You might need long-term help taking care of yourself and your family.

 The medical costs of a brain injury can be astronomical, and you should not be responsible for the costs if you did not cause your injury.
 Your lawyer will help you keep track of all the medical expenses you face because of the accident.
 You’ll need to include evidence of these damages in your claim.

 Not only does an injury accident often cause you to miss precious work time, but a brain injury can also make it difficult to work at all.
 You might be forced to change jobs to something you can manage with your brain injury.
 You can claim lost wages and loss of earning capacity in your claim.